 There was a whole tree-trunk’s worth of the heavily spalted stuff, and the standing dead tree must have been dangerous.
 A wind would have brought it down.
 I was in two minds whether to bother with the spalted log, because most of the sections at the dump were very wormy, and some patches turning to mush.
 I also brought away a couple of small bits of yew, just slender trunks with lots of side branches, too small for bowls.

 Back home, I sawed the yew into quarters that I hope will do for small spindles.
-Here is the rather unpromising yew trunk before and after cutting.
-You can see its leaves, as well as some ivy clinging.

 Next were the dark-heart logs.
 Using my bandsaw, I split the logs down the middle.
 Inside, a revelation!
 Streaks of yellow, brown and pink running right through the wood like lettering in seaside rock.
 I cut most of it into bowl blanks, but saved some for spindles.
 Here is one of the logs before and after cutting.